aarongorka/aarongorka-com/content/blog/led-strip-ws2812b-atx-psu-project.md

 Err...
 Given I haven't heard any popping yet, I'm assuming the ones I got are 25A.

+Update: yeah, the breakout runs uncomfortably warm when you up the brightness.
+I'd avoid using a breakout if I did something like this again, and just salvage or buy a socket for the 2x pin PSU cable.

 ## Enclosure

 I wanted something to keep the PSU's (non-modular) cabling tidy, so I came up with the idea of creating a bit of a frame around the PSU and some panels to enclose it all: